The kenosis - What is it?

 So, did the baby in the manger know that the world was round?
 In His divine nature, yes, Jesus knew that fact.
 But during the time of His earthly ministry, He willingly emptied Himself of numerous divine privileges.
 Thus, in His human nature, He did not have that immediate knowledge.

-The lesson for us in the kenosis is that we should mimic our Master.
-Whatever supposed privileges we possess should be set aside in our service to others.
+The lesson for us is that we should reflect our Master.
+Whatever supposed privileges we possess or whatever we think we deserve should be set aside in our service to others.
 Jesus did not cling to His heavenly throne; why should we cling to earthly treasures?
-We must be willing to empty ourselves, just as Jesus did.
+We must be willing to empty ourselves, just as Jesus did, for God’s glory and for the good and love of others.